NilPointer-Software/bdfd-wiki/src/bdscript/unescape.md

 # $unescape
 Unescapes special characters from a text.
-This can be used so the script reads special characters as a part of a function.
+This can be used so the script reads special characters from texts such as messages, names, etc as a part of a function.

 ## Usage
 ```